Texas Parent Taught Behind-the-Wheel ONLY

 You should fill out the Parent Taught Behind-the-Wheel Instruction Log (DL-91B), which is provided in the course, as your teen completes their training.
 The Form DL-91B is required when applying for a driver license.

-Students can only count 2 hours per day of behind-the-wheel training.
-So, the course cannot be completed any faster than 7 days.
+Students can only count 4 hours per day of behind-the-wheel training, with no more than 2 hours per day of behind-the-wheel instruction.
+So, the course cannot be completed any faster than 4 days.

-You can make payment for the course at any time after registering and prior to requesting a certificate.
-You may request your teen's certificate when you complete the course.
-We will email the certificate to you and your teen immediately once it is requested.
+You may request your certificate when you complete the course.
+We will email the certificate to you immediately once it is requested.

-IMPORTANT: Students can only count 2 hours per day of behind-the-wheel training.
-That means you will not be able to request a certificate sooner than 7 days after registering.
+IMPORTANT: Students can only count 4 hours per day of behind-the-wheel training, with no more than 2 hours per day of behind-the-wheel instruction.
+That means you will not be able to request a certificate sooner than 4 days after registering.

 5. Complete 30 Hours of Behind-the-Wheel Practice

-After you and your teen have completed our Parent Taught Behind-the-Wheel course, your teen must complete an additional 30 hours of behind-the-wheel practice.
-At least 10 of these practice hours must be done at night.
+After your teen has completed our Parent Taught Behind-the-Wheel course, your teen must complete an additional 30 hours of behind-the-wheel practice.
+AT least 10 of these practice hours must be done at night.
 These 30 hours of behind-the-wheel practice must be completed in the presence of an adult who is at least 21 years of age and who has had his or her driver license for at least a year.
 This practice time must be certified by the teen's parent/guardian.

-Please keep in mind that only one hour per day can count towards the behind-the-wheel practice time, so the 30 hours of practice cannot be completed any faster than 30 days.
+Please keep in mind that only one hour of practice time per day can count towards the 30 hours of behind-the-wheel practice, so this practice time cannot be completed any faster than 30 days.

 6. Complete the Free ITTD Course